18.00.050 ISSUED UNIFORM EQUIPMENT

 Upon the change of rank of any commissioned officer, it will be the responsibility of the Personnel Services Unit to issue the appropriate equipment.
 Refer to the PSU Uniforms and Equipment Registry for a list of items issued upon promotion.

-Upon the change of rank, termination, retirement or death of a Department employee, it will be the responsibility of the Personnel Services Unit to re-issue or take possession of all Department-issued equipment, whichever the case may be.
+Upon the termination, retirement or death of a Department employee, it will be the responsibility of the Personnel Services Unit to take possession of all Department-issued equipment.